 CONTACT OUR MEDICAL NEGLIGENCE SOLICITORS

-Coleman Legal have received instructions from affected families.
-If your child has been affected you can contact our Medical Negligence solicitors to discuss how to vindicate your child’s rights.
+Coleman Legal has received instructions from affected families.
+If your child has been affected you can contact our Medical Negligence solicitors on 1800 844 104 or email us at [email protected] to discuss how to vindicate your child’s rights.

 RTÉ News – 07/06/2018 – HSE to apologise over failing in audiology services in west